cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ##### CPU Load
 ![](/img/loadtests/v1/netdata/go_overall_cpu.png)
-CPU is fully used, altough a syslog process(blackbox) always broke and went out of control in the middle of the tests and consumed a full core consistently but with a high nice value so it is not expected to have influenced the test.
+CPU is fully used, although a syslog process (blackbox) always failed and went out of control in the middle of the tests and consumed a full core consistently but with a high nice value so it is not thought to have influenced the test.
 Only a system reboot helped to resolve the broken blackbox process as it will restart once killed and get stuck again.

 ###### HAProxy CPU Load
 ![](/img/loadtests/v1/netdata/go_haproxy_usage.png)

-At high number of requests or error rates, the load of the haproxy process is quite substential.
-There might be optimizations in haproxy config possible here to improove overall performance of the api since it is cpu limited.
-When a less cpu is consumed by haproxy in a high load scenario, that could increase the trouhput of the go process.
+At high number of requests or error rates, the load of the HAProxy process is quite substantial.
+There may be optimizations in HAProxy config possible here to improve overall performance of the API since it appears to be CPU limited.
+If less CPU were to be consumed by HAProxy in a high load scenario, this may free up CPU to increase the throughput of the Go process.

-###### PoC CPU Load
+###### Go CPU Load
 ![](/img/loadtests/v1/netdata/go_go_usage.png)
-At maximum only 1-1.5 Cores are used.
+At maximum, only 1-1.5 Cores are used.
 At high load HAProxy consumes the rest so 1.5-3 Cores.

 ##### RAM Usage
 ![](/img/loadtests/v1/netdata/go_ram_usage.png)

 ##### TCP Connections
 ![](/img/loadtests/v1/netdata/go_tcp_connections.png)

 ##### DB connections and transactions per second
 ![](/img/loadtests/v1/netdata/go_db_transactions.png)
-On can observe the DB connection pool is scaled up and down on demand.
+The DB connection pool is scaled up and down on demand.
 At maximum we observed around 5k transactions/s on the database.
-A more realisic peak load that is reached more constantly is around 3k-3.5k requests/s.
-But as we designed the Implementation to be the bottleneck and not the Database, the transactions per second is not the maximum one could get out of a single instance.
+A more realisic peak load that is reached more consistently is around 3k-3.5k requests/s.
+As the Go implementation is designed to be the bottleneck and not the database, the transactions per second is not the maximum achievable for a single instance.

-For this we conducted a [second test](#go---test-single-db-connection) with a single db connection to get a estimation of how many api requests we could serve with the currently limiting factor of 5k available db connections on AWS RDS instances, given that it could handle all of the transactions.
+For this we conducted a [second test](#go---test-single-db-connection) with a single DB connection to get a estimate for how many API requests we could serve with the currently limiting factor of 5k available DB connections on AWS RDS instances, provided that it can handle all of the transactions.

 #### Ruby Implementation
 To correlate the metrics to specific test runs, here are the timestamps of the test runs: